spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-warehouse-picking-order-management-feature.md

-This document describes how to ingrate the Warehouse Picking + [Order Management](/docs/scos/user/features/{{site.version}}/order-management-feature-overview/order-management-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the Warehouse Picking + [Order Management](/docs/scos/user/features/{{site.version}}/order-management-feature-overview/order-management-feature-overview.html) feature into a Spryker project.

 ## Install feature core